Good reduction of three-point Galois covers: Stable reduction of covers

 Let $f: Y \to X = \proj^1$ be a $G$-cover defined over $K$ branched at $r$ $K$-points $x_1, \ldots, x_r$, with $r \geq 3$.
 Assume that the branching indices are all prime to $p$.
 For notational purposes, choose a coordinate for $X$ such that $x_i \neq \infty$ for $1 \leq i \leq r$.
 Throughout \S\ref{Stame}, we \emph{allow} the specializations of the branch points to collide on the special fiber of $X_R$.
 There is then a unique stable model $\ol{X}^{adm}$ of $X_R$ separating the specializations of the branch points, such that each irreducible component of the special fiber $\ol{X}^{adm}$ of $\ol{X}$ contains at least three marked points (i.e., branch points and singular points of $\ol{X}^{adm}$).
+In the case of a three-point cover, $\ol{X}^{adm}$ is smooth.

 The cover $f$ is the composition of a $\ints/m$-cover $g: Z \to X$ given (birationally) by an equation of the form

 with an \'{e}tale cover $Y \to Z$ of degree $p^n$.
 Here $z$ is chosen so that $c^*z = \chi(1)z$.
 We may assume that, for $1 \leq i \leq r$, we have $0 \leq a_i \leq m$.
 Since $g$ is unramified at $\infty$, we have $m | \sum_{i=1}^r a_i$.
 If $\sum_{i=1}^r a_i = m$, then $f$ is said to be of \emph{multiplicative type} (cf. \cite[\S1]{We:mc}).